Pijushgupta/aavoya-woocommerce-request-a-quote-vue/README.txt

 * Fully customizable Quotation button.
 * Zero coding, fully drag and drop form creation.

-= Official documentation of Request a Quote Pro by Aavoya = For a more detailed description of options and features of Request a Quote Pro by Aavoya, please read the [official documentation](https://www.aavoya.co/request-a-quote-pro-by-aavoya/ "Request a Quote Pro by Aavoya official documentation").
+= Official documentation of Aavoya Request a Quote = For a more detailed description of options and features of Aavoya Request a Quote, please read the [official documentation](https://www.aavoya.co/aavoya-woocommerce-request-a-quote "Aavoya Request a Quote official documentation").

 == Installation ==
 1. Download and Unzip the file.
 2. Upload the plugin into the `wp-content/plugins/` directory of your WordPress site.
-3. Activate `Request a Quote Pro by Aavoya` from plugin page.
+3. Activate `Aavoya Request a Quote` from plugin page.

 = Configuration =
-Request a Quote Pro by Aavoya called 'RAQ Pro' in the menu.
+Aavoya Request a Quote called 'RAQ Pro' in the menu.
 In that page will find modules for forms and buttons.
 Each module have settings which are applicable them.

 == Frequently Asked Questions ==
 = How to create a Form =